bx9900/mcp/src/aws-serverless-mcp-server/README.md

 ## Overview

-This is an Model Context Protocl (MCP) server that guides AI coding assistants through building and deploying serverless applications on AWS by providing comprehensive knowledge of serverless patterns, best practices, and AWS services.
-This server guides coding assistants through the entire application development lifecycle, from initial design to deployment.

-The MCP server is an intelligent development companion designed to support every stage of building serverless applications.
+The AWS Serverless Model Context Protocol (MCP) Server is an open-source tool that combines AI assistance with serverless expertise to streamline how developers build serverless applications.
+It provides contextual guidance specific to serverless development, helping developers make informed decisions about architecture, implementation, and deployment throughout the entire application development lifecycle.
+With AWS Serverless MCP, developers can build reliable, efficient, and production-ready serverless applications with confidence.

+Key benefits of the Serverless MCP Server include:
+* AI-powered serverless development: Provides rich contextual information to AI coding assistants to ensure your serverless application aligns with AWS best practices.
+* Comprehensive tooling: Offers tools for initialization, deployment, monitoring, and troubleshooting of serverless applications.
-* Architecture Guidance: Helps evaluate design choices and select optimal serverless patterns based on application needs.
+* Architecture guidance: Helps evaluate design choices and select optimal serverless patterns based on application needs.
 Offers recommendations on event sources, function boundaries, and service integrations.
-* AI-Powered Development: Provides rich context about serverless environments, enabling the generation of structured, best-practice-aligned code.
-Suggests effective use of AWS services for event processing, data persistence, and service communication.
-* Operational Best Practices: Ensures alignment with AWS architectural principles.
-Guides implementation of security controls, performance tuning, cost optimization, and monitoring.
+* Operational best practices: Ensures alignment with AWS architectural principles.
+Suggests effective use of AWS services for event processing, data persistence, and service communication, and guides implementation of security controls, performance tuning, and cost optimization.

-With AWS Serverless MCP, developers can build reliable, efficient, and production-ready serverless applications with confidence.
+* Security-first approach: Implements built-in guardrails with read-only defaults and controlled access to sensitive data.

 ## Features
 The set of tools provided by the Serverless MCP server can be broken down into four categories: